web-cat/webcat-submission-energy-faq/README.md

 before the deadline.
 If you run out of energy and your next unit won't regenerate until after the deadline, don't worry--Web-CAT will allow you to submit your work without energy and process it immediately, until the deadline is reached.
-Web-CAT won't "lock you out" of submitting at the last minute, even if you have no energy left.
+Simply put, if you submit within an hour of the deadline, Web-CAT won't "lock you out" of submitting, even if you have no energy left.

 ### What happens if I submit, but have no energy?